alexiscolin/vue-timeselector/README.md

 ### Customized Time Format

-Timeselector give the opportunity to customize time displayed and returned *(soon)* format.
+Timeselector give the opportunity to customize time displayed and returned format.

-By default, timeselector displays time as `H:m:s` (eg, *16:5*) following UTC datetime and 24h format.
-Time type displayed depends on the modal you have chosen in the modalbox props.
+By default, timeselector displays time as `H:m` (eg, *16:5*) following UTC datetime and 24h format.
+Time type displayed depends on modals you have chosen in the modalbox props (`:displayHours`, `:displayMinutes`...).

 You can change the separator by setting it in the *separator* props : `:separator="':'"`.
 Default separator is `:` symbol.